Editorial Style Guide

-- "Master's degree" and "bachelor's degree" is written in the possessive.
+- "Master's degree" and "bachelor's degree" are written in the possessive.

-- "Bachelor of XXX" or "master of XXX" is not possessive and does not include "degree."
+- "Bachelor of XXX" and "master of XXX" are not possessive and do not include "degree."

 - Only language majors are capitalized, i.e., bachelor of arts in English; master of arts in history.

 Provide an individual's primary academic title on the first mention of their name.
-Secondary titles, such as "director," or "advisor" can be provided on subsequent mentions if relevant to the piece.
+Secondary titles, such as "director" or "advisor," can be provided on subsequent mentions if relevant to the piece.
 Lecturers and adjunct faculty members should be identified with their official titles.
-Titles are capitalized only when directly preceding a person's name (without a field of expertise or other modifiers between the title and their name).
+Titles are capitalized only when directly preceding a person's name and when they don't contain a field of expertise or other modifiers between the title and their name.

-- Associate Professor James Aimers joined Geneseo's anthropology department in 2008.
+- Associate Professor John Doe joined Geneseo's anthropology department in 2008.

-- Associate professor of anthropology, James Aimers, joined Geneseo's faculty in 2008.
+- Associate professor of anthropology John Doe joined Geneseo's faculty in 2008.

-- Rachel Hall, a professor of English, is on sabbatical this fall.
+- Richard Roe, a professor of English, is on sabbatical this fall.

-- Lecturer Irene Belyakov-Goodman is also the College's ESOL program coordinator.
+- Lecturer James Lastname is also the college's ESOL program coordinator.

-Distinguished Teaching Professors and Distinguished Service Professors is an honorific title that is capitalized regardless if it comes before or after the name.
+Distinguished Teaching Professor and Distinguished Service Professor are honorific titles that are capitalized regardless if they come before or after the name.
 This rule applies to endowed professorships, as well.

-- Distinguished Teaching Professor of History Bill Cook has an office in Sturges Hall.
+- Distinguished Teaching Professor of History William Brown has an office in Sturges Hall.

-- Bill Cook, Distinguished Teaching Professor of History, has an office in Sturges Hall.
+- William Brown, Distinguished Teaching Professor of History, has an office in Sturges Hall.